Snowmelt leads to heavy flooding from Southwest to Rockies

 Local, state and federal public safety and emergency management partners have ramped up monitoring and preparation efforts, according to the state’s Department of Public Safety.

-North Dakota Gov. Doug Burgum has declared a statewide emergency for spring flooding and made the National Guard available to help fight floods in the coming weeks, the Bismarck Tribune reported.
+North Dakota Gov. Doug Burgum has declared a statewide emergency for spring flooding, and he made the National Guard available to help fight floods in the coming weeks, the Bismarck Tribune reported.
 The city of Bismarck opened sites for residents to fill their own sandbags.

 In northern Montana, the Milk River was expected to rise to its highest level in more than a decade and swamp some rural areas.

-Emergency officials along the river in Glasgow were patrolling the levee protecting the city of about 3,200 people to make sure it held up, said Valley County Disaster and Emergency Services Coordinator Rick Seiler.
+Emergency officials along the river in Glasgow were patrolling the levee protecting the city of about 3,200 people to make sure it held up, said Valley County Disaster and Emergency Services coordinator Rick Seiler.
 Shelters were being arranged in case low-lying areas need evacuations.

 The flooding was forecast to continue through next week, according to the National Weather Service.